nxp-imx/imx-sm/sm/doc/arch.md

 This document covers the NXP i.MX System Manager (SM), an application that runs on a dedicated core along with the FuSa software (optional) to manage the system.
 On i.MX9, the M33 core in the AON domain is the SCP and runs the SM.
 The other cores (e.g. A55, M7) are user cores and communicate with the SM via an SCMI protocol.
+SM owns the M33 core and does **not support customers adding workloads to this core**.

 In the NXP SM, the independent "systems" consisting of a collection of cores and IP is called a Logical Machine (LM).
 Logical machines can be independently booted, reset, powered off, transitioned to a low power state, wake